 We have been surprised and delighted to receive correspondence from members of the family of Dr. Rice K. Evans, the American Vice and Deputy Consul in Sheffield, who lived in Totley from 1909 to 1928.
 Our article on the Evans Family was one of the earliest to appear on our website in the spring of 2013.
 Brian Duckworth, from West Roxbury, Massachusetts, wrote to say how much he enjoyed reading the article.
 Brian married Rice's great granddaughter Katherine Evans Eskin.
 Katherine's sister, Cornelia (Neal), who lives in Munich, had come across the article and mentioned it to other members of the family.
 Brian's email was followed shortly afterwards by one from the sisters' father, Otho Evans Eskin.
 Otho has sent us extracts from his memoirs and given us permission to publish them together with several family photographs.

 Mark Day wrote to us to see whether it was still possible to purchase a copy of Edward Mayor's fine historical map of Totley.
 We have none left ourselves but we were able to put Mark in touch with Edward who was able to send him a copy.
-Arrangements are being made with Edward to undertake a small reprint and offer the maps for sale through the Totley History Group website.
+Arrangements have been made with Edward to undertake a small reprint and offer the maps for sale through the Totley History Group website price £5.

 Over the years there has been a good deal of debate in the pages of Totley Independent about the origins and history of Scouting in our area.
 Andrew Jones has pointed out an error in the article A Little Scouting History which we have now amended.
 Andrew also told us about the excellent website at www.sheffieldscoutarchives.org.uk which tells the history of Scouting in the City of Sheffield from 1909 until the mid-1990s when the City Association was discontinued and Sheffield Districts were absorbed into the County.